Dr. Keen

 November 12 2007

-Cyber Defense Threat: Spyware
+Cyber Defense Threats: Spyware

 Spyware is a type of malware that is installed on your computer without you knowing about it.
 It can track what you do on the Internet, steal information you type into Web sites, and sometimes get information about you from your computer.
 You can get spyware on your computer by installing free programs you find on the Web, visiting risky Web sites, or by downloading and opening infected files.